Gundagai, New South Wales, Australia: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types I. Be careful to pick the correct type.
-A lot of adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types I. Take care to choose the right kind.
+Most adapters currently being sold are simply plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most places.

 • Power bank for devices